Support homeXenium Onboard AnalysisAnalysis

 Total high quality decoded transcriptsThe total number of decoded gene transcripts that were decoded with high quality (≥ Q20).

 Thickness of high quality decoded transcripts (in µm)The width in Z of high-quality transcripts measured in microns.
 The width is calculated as the difference of the 95th and 5th percentiles averaged over all the acquired fields of view (FOV).
 We exclude FOVs with fewer than 1000 high-quality transcripts before computing the average.
 This number typically ranges between 3-10 µm in tissues that are sliced at 5-10 µm.
 This number is proportional to the physical thickness of the tissue that is input into the assay for the same tissue type.
 The median high-quality transcripts per cell can be lowered when the measured thickness is lower than expected.
-When the tissue thickness is higher than expected the decoding quality scores may be affected.
+Decoding quality scores may be affected if the tissue thickness is higher than expected.

 MetricDescription